 There is no birding on this day, so feel free to leave when it suits you.

 PACE: The trip is not a particularly fast-paced trip.
 The travel days north and south require early starts, but when we are based in Lockhart River there is plenty of opportunity for down time if required.

-CLIMATE: The temperature is warm through the day with very light weight clothing required.
+CLIMATE: The temperature is hot and humid through the day with very lightweight clothing required.
 During the evening a thin jacket may also be required.
 Even during the dry season some rain is to be expected, so a rain jacket is definitely required.
 In this season, daytime temperatures generally range between 74-88F (23-31C), and humidity can reach 80%.
 There are around 5 days of rain per month in this dry season.

 ACCOMMODATION: The accommodation on the way up and back from Iron range is pretty standard.
-The Green Hoose in Iron Range is simple yet spectacular in the mould of an up market rainforest lodge.
+The Green Hoose in Iron Range is simple yet spectacular in the mold of an upmarket rainforest lodge.
 You have a comfortable room with air-conditioning and wifi.

 TRAVEL REQUIREMENTS: A valid passport is required for entry into Australia, which must be valid for at least six months beyond your departure.
 All visitors must obtain a visa or travel authorization in advance, however, this can usually be done online fairly painlessly; check the Australian immigration website, or ask our office staff for help if you are unsure.